-- Get information about medications from the october and planmacist.

-- Read and understand for medications label.

-- Foldar labs: Seen Rights for medication label.

-- Foldar labs: Seen Rights for medication or more.

-- Document each dose & medication errors.

-- Observe for intended effects.
-Sele effects.

-- Report, document, and communicate any side effects.
+Get information about medications from the doctor and pharmacist.
+Read and understand the medication label.
+Follow the Seven Rights for medication management.
+Document each dose and medication errors.
+Observe for intended effects and side effects.
+Report, document, and communicate any side effects.